 Grade Point Average (GPA): The grade point average for each level is the credit weighted mean of grade points obtained by a student for the course units offered at that level.
 It is calculated to the second decimal place and is an indicator of the academic performance of the student.
-The final GPA is computed using these level GPAs by giving percentage weights for different levels.
+The final GPA is computed using these level GPAs.